-Running from the east to the west of the north end of the Park, Hope Valley is a rugged assortment of gritstone moors, deep valleys and limestone formations.
+Running across the north end of the park from east to west, Hope Valley is a rugged assortment of gritstone moors, deep valleys and limestone formations.
 The unique landscape offers not only amazing views but world-class walks and treks suitable for all abilities.
 Those seeking an active holiday will feel at home in Hope Valley, as it’s the perfect spot for sports as wide-ranging as caving, pony trekking, rock climbing and hang gliding.

-Two rivers divide Hope Valley: the River Derwent, and the River Noe, only adding to the variety of views to be seen here.
+Two rivers divide Hope Valley: The River Derwent, and the River Noe, only adding to the variety of views to be seen here.
 The Pennine Way also skims past Hope Valley, along the ridge separating it from the neighbouring Edale Valley, commanding panoramic views across both valleys.
-Perhaps the most famous sight in the Hope Valley however is Mam Tor, also known as the Shivering Mountain, crowned by an Iron Age fort.
+However, perhaps the most famous sight in the Hope Valley is Mam Tor, also known as the Shivering Mountain, crowned by an Iron Age fort.

 Spanning the south-eastern section of the Peak District is Carsington Water, a large reservoir collecting water from the River Derwent.
 The reservoir itself is an attraction but there is also plenty to explore in the surrounding south-eastern region.

-The Cromford Canal also offers a peaceful and scenic walk without having to scale any of the towering hills the Peak District is famous for.
-Along the way, walkers can spot a diverse variety of wildlife, from the threated water vole to grass snakes and coots.
+- The Cromford Canal offers a peaceful and scenic walk without having to scale any of the towering hills the Peak District is famous for.
+You can spot a diverse variety of wildlife, from water voles to grass snakes and coots.

 To the east of the Peak District lies the market town of Chesterfield, which acts as a great base from which to enjoy a number of different attractions in the area.
 Chesterfield itself is definitely worth exploring, if only to behold the sight of the enormous St Mary and All Saints Church.
 Built in the 14th century, the remarkable church spire, with its unique twisted shape, reaches 228ft above the ground, and is topped by 32 tonnes of lead tiles.